Maxwell Introduced The Concept Of ____.

 Maxwell's Equations and Beyond: Further Explorations

 Maxwell's equations are not only fundamental to classical electromagnetism, they also form the basis for understanding many other areas of physics.
-They are a cornerstone of quantum electrodynamics (QED), the quantum theory of light and matter interactions, which describes phenomena at the atomic and subatomic level with remarkable accuracy.
+Plus, they are a cornerstone of quantum electrodynamics (QED), the quantum theory of light and matter interactions, which describes phenomena at the atomic and subatomic level with remarkable accuracy.
 They are also crucial for understanding the behavior of light in various media, the generation of X-rays, and the interactions of charged particles in accelerators.

 Frequently Asked Questions (FAQ)